shuhblam/bashful/README.md

 # Bashful

-  share useful bash files that aid in setup of any...
+  share useful bash files that aid in setup or of any...

 ## controlToCommand

   move control key to command key

-    -less muscle memory frustration when running linux through virtual box while using
+    -less muscle memory frustration when running linux through virtual box while using mac